Links

 - Irish Elegies at Palgrave Macmillan

-- Words of the Grey Wind at Blackstaff Press
+- Words of the Grey Wind is now out of print.
+It was published by Blackstaff Press

 - Irish Writers Online — a Concise Dictionary of Irish Writers, created and maintained by Philip Casey